Abraham Lincoln: Assassination

-John Wilkes Booth was a well-known actor and a Confederate spy from Maryland; though he never joined the Confederate army, he had contacts within the Confederate secret service.
-After attending Lincoln's last public address, on April 11, 1865, in which Lincoln stated his preference that the franchise be conferred on some Black men, specifically "on the very intelligent, and on those who serve our cause as soldiers", Booth plotted to assassinate the President.
-When Booth learned of the Lincolns' intent to attend a play with Grant, he planned to assassinate Lincoln and Grant at Ford's Theatre.
+John Wilkes Booth was a well-known actor and a Confederate spy from Maryland; although he never joined the Confederate army, he had contacts within the Confederate secret service.
+After attending Lincoln's last public address, on April 11, 1865, in which Lincoln expressed his view that the franchise should be conferred on some Black men, specifically "on the very intelligent, and on those who serve our cause as soldiers", Booth plotted to assassinate the President.
+When Booth learned of the Lincolns' intention to attend a play with Grant, he planned to assassinate Lincoln and Grant at Ford's Theatre.
 Lincoln and his wife attended the play Our American Cousin on the evening of April 14.
-At the last minute, Grant decided to go to New Jersey to visit his children instead of attending.
+At the last minute, Grant decided to go to New Jersey to visit his children instead.

 At 10:15 pm, Booth entered Lincoln's theater box, crept up from behind, and fired at the back of Lincoln's head, mortally wounding him.
 Lincoln's guest, Major Henry Rathbone, momentarily grappled with Booth, but Booth stabbed him and escaped.
 After being attended by Charles Leale and two other doctors, Lincoln was taken across the street to Petersen House.
 He remained in a coma for nine hours and died at 7:22 am on April 15.
 Lincoln's body was wrapped in a flag and placed in a coffin, which was loaded into a hearse and escorted to the White House by Union soldiers.
 Johnson was sworn in as president later that day.
 Two weeks later, Booth was located, shot, and killed at a farm in Virginia by Sergeant Boston Corbett.

 Funeral and burial

 From April 19 to 20, Lincoln lay in state, first in the White House and then in the Capitol rotunda.
 The caskets containing Lincoln's body and the body of his third son Willie then traveled for two weeks on a funeral train following a circuitous route from Washington D.C. to Springfield, Illinois, stopping at several cities for memorials attended by hundreds of thousands.
 Many others gathered along the tracks as the train passed with bands, bonfires, and hymn singing or in silent grief.

 Historians emphasized the widespread shock and sorrow, but noted that some who had hated Lincoln celebrated his death.
 Walt Whitman composed four elegies to Lincoln, including "When Lilacs Last in the Dooryard Bloom'd" and "O Captain!
 My Captain!".
 Lincoln's body was buried at Oak Ridge Cemetery in Springfield and now lies within the Lincoln Tomb.